Jash-Bohare/MoodNFT/README.md

 * **On-Chain Updates**: NFT attributes are stored on-chain, ensuring transparency and immutability.
 * **Oracle-Driven Changes**: Only authorized oracles (AI services) can modify the NFT's attributes to prevent unauthorized changes.
 * **Token URI**: The `tokenURI` function returns dynamic JSON metadata, reflecting the current state of the NFT.
-* **Event Emission**: Smart contract emits events when an NFT’s attribute is updated, allowing users to track changes.
+* **Event Emission**: Smart contract emits events when an NFT's attribute is updated, allowing users to track changes.

 ---